 Rafting Near Aspen

-Whitewater rafting in the Aspen area is offered by Blazing Adventures, Aspen Whitewater Rafting, Elk Mountain Expeditions, and Kiwi Adventure Ko.
+Whitewater rafting in the Aspen area is offered by Blazing Adventures, Aspen Whitewater Rafting and Elk Mountain Expeditions.
 All of the rafting companies provide splash gear, wetsuits, helmets, and wetsuit booties when appropriate.
 Luckily, the dry Rocky Mountain air and sun means you’ll get dry and warm pretty quickly after your trip.
 It’s a good idea to wear quick-drying clothing made of non-cotton.
 Sunscreen is also important and remember to wear old sneakers or sandals with a heal strap.
 Bring a towel and change of clothes for after the trip.

 Rafting waters are classified from I to VI, from basic to advanced.
 Class I may have some small rough areas that require maneuvering.
 Class II has small rapids and is appropriate for younger families.
 Most people are interested in a class II trip which has irregular rapids and people get wet.
 Class IV is wilder with long and unpredictable rapids close to each other.
 Class V is extreme and only for experienced paddlers.
 Class VI isn’t safe.
 Many rafting experts say that the fitness level of the person is more important than their rafting experience.